Wu-sama/xml_to_wiki_markup/README.md

 # Read me

-This application was written for Astraia interview with using Java 17, Gradle, JAX2B, Junit by Elizaveta Stoliarova
+This application was written with using Java 17, Gradle, JAX2B, Junit by Elizaveta Stoliarova The task is to develop a Java application that transforms XML files containing build reports into Wiki Markup formatted files, which can be imported into an internal wiki.
+The application should run as a service, monitoring an input folder for new XML files and generating corresponding Wiki Markup files in an output folder.
+The input and output folders should be specified as command-line arguments.

 ## How to start

 ### IDE

 Build with gradle tool if necessary.
-Configure an Application by InteliJ tool, specify main class (```com.test.astraia.AstraiaTestReportApp```)
+Configure an Application by InteliJ tool, specify main class (```com.test.wiki.markup.wiki.markupTestReportApp```)

 <details><summary>And follow instruction</summary>
 <p>